-(a) Disclose whether or not the Board has developed written position descriptions for the chair and the chair of each Board committee.
-If the Board has not developed written position descriptions for the chair and/or the chair of each Board committee, briefly describe how the Board delineates the role and responsibilities of each such position.
+- (a) Disclose whether or not the Board has developed written position descriptions for the chair and the chair of each Board committee.
+If the Board has not developed written position descriptions for the chair and/or the chair of each Board committee, briefly describe how the Board delineates the role and responsibilities of each such position. - (b) Disclose whether or not the Board and CEO have developed a written position description for the CEO.
+If the Board and CEO have not developed such a position description, briefly describe how the Board delineates the role and responsibilities of the CEO.